auroraliu0312/labMT-hedonometer-project/README.md

 | kill      | 1.56            |
 | killed    | 1.56            |

-- The most negative words cluster around violence, death, and trauma.
+- We observed that most negative words cluster around violence, death, and trauma.
 "Suicide" and "murder" appear in all four corpora.
-These concepts are discussed across all types of texts, from news to songs to casual conversation.
+These concepts are discussed across all types of texts from news to songs to casual conversation.
 The pattern of "terrorism" appearing only in the New York Times is striking: this suggests that in 2011, terrorism was primarily discussed in formal news contexts, not in songs or casual Twitter conversations.
 "Rape" appears in Twitter, NYT, and Lyrics but not in Google Books.
 This possibly reflecting censorship in historical texts or changing social willingness to discuss sexual violence.The very low scores (1.3-1.5) and low standard deviations show strong cultural agreement about the negativity of these words.

 > These checks confirm that the happiness scores and words are reasonable, and no data entry errors are apparent.